Pneumonic plague in Madagascar could ‘explode’ without intervention: Red Cross

 The unprecedented outbreak of a highly contagious form of plague in Madagascar's capital of Tananarive could "explode" if local and international efforts to contain the epidemic fall short, a Canadian assessment team deployed by the Red Cross says.

-The epidemic has made its way into the congested metropolis of just over two million people and spread to neighbouring Seychelles, an African archipelago 1,800 kilometres to the north.
+The epidemic has made its way into the congested metropolis of just over two million people.

 While the World Health Organization (WHO) believes the risk of global spread is low, there is a moderate risk the disease could spread to neighbouring countries in east and southern Africa and a very high risk of spread locally.